Court upholds Connecticut’s transgender athlete policy

 Transgender rights advocates counter such laws aren’t just about sports, but another way to demean and attack transgender youth.

-Roger Brooks, a lawyer from the conservative Alliance Defending Freedom who represented the four Connecticut cisgender athletes, did not immediately return a message seeking comment Friday.
-A message also was left for the alliance.
+Christiana Kiefer, a lawyer with the conservative Alliance Defending Freedom who represented the four Connecticut cisgender athletes, said she and other alliance attorneys are considering how to respond, including possibly asking the U.S. Supreme Court to review Friday’s decision.

+“Our clients, like all female athletes across the country, deserve fair competition,” Kiefer said in a phone interview.
+“And that means fair and equal quality of competition, and that just does not happen when you’re forced to compete against biological males in their sports.”

+Kiefer added, “The vast majority of the American public recognizes that in order to have fair sports, we have to protect the female category, and I think you’re seeing that trend increasingly with states across the country passing laws to protect women’s sports. … This is certainly not the end of the road in the fight for fairness for female athletes.”

-The plaintiffs argued the rights of cisgender girls under Title IX are being violated in Connecticut by being forced to compete against what they term “biological males.”
-They sought injunctions to bar enforcement of the state policy on transgender athletes and to remove records set by transgender athletes from the books, as well as money damages.
+The plaintiffs sought injunctions to bar enforcement of the state policy on transgender athletes and to remove records set by transgender athletes from the books, as well as money damages.

-In arguments before a federal judge in Connecticut in February 2021, Brooks said Title IX guarantees girls “equal quality” of competition, which he said is denied by having to race people with what he described as inherent physiological advantages.
+In arguments before a federal judge in Connecticut in February 2021, Roger Brooks, another lawyer for the Alliance Defending Freedom, said Title IX guarantees girls “equal quality” of competition, which he said is denied by having to race people with what he described as inherent physiological advantages.

 Brooks said the transgender sprinters improperly won 15 championship races between 2017 and 2020 and cost cisgender girls the opportunity to advance to other races 85 times.